saisandeepd7/Ap/Readme.md

 Scheduler: Manages the job queue, WebSocket clients, and broadcasting updates.
 Job: Represents a job with a name, duration, and status.

+### Frontend

+React: Chosen for its component-based architecture, making it easy to manage and update the UI.

+WebSocket Integration: Ensures the UI receives real-time updates from the backend, providing an interactive user experience.

+Job Status Indicators: Clear visual indicators (color-coded) for different job statuses (pending, running, completed).

+Job Submission Form: A simple form to submit new jobs to the backend

+## Conclusion

+This project demonstrates a simple yet effective job scheduler with a Go backend and React frontend, showcasing real-time updates and prioritization using the SJF algorithm.
+The clear separation of concerns and use of modern web technologies ensures maintainability and scalability.